owickstrom/wickstrom.tech/src/_posts/2018-10-26-writing-a-screencast-video-editor-in-haskell.md

 ![Output of the color-tinting video classifier](/assets/writing-a-screencast-video-editor-in-haskell/color-tinting.gif)

-It uses the same classification functions as described before, but instead of returning timespans, it creates a new video file where moving frames are tinted green and still frames are tinted red.
+It uses the same classification functions as described before, but instead of returning time spans, it creates a new video file where moving frames are tinted green and still frames are tinted red.
 This tool made it much easier to tweak the classifier and test it on real recordings.